Wills, Trusts & Probate

 Living Will Frequently Asked Questions for Canoga Park Residents

-What is a living will and why is it important?
+What is a living will and how does it work?

 How do I create a living will in Canoga Park?

-Can I change my living will after it is signed?
+Can I change or revoke my living will?

-Does a living will cover all medical decisions?
+Does a living will cover all healthcare decisions?

 What happens if I don’t have a living will?

-How often should I update my living will?
+How often should I review or update my living will?

-Can a living will refuse life-sustaining treatment?
+Can a living will include instructions about life-sustaining treatment?